pranjalgururani/Baccarat/README.md

 **MVC Framework**
 I have tried to implement this game using the Model - View - Controller Framework

-Model - All classes related to Cards such as Cards, Deck and Hand View - Simulation Class
+Model -  Cards Class, Deck Class,  Hand Class, Suit Enum, Rank Enum

+View - Simulation Class

 Controller - GameController Class

 I created few unit tests which can be replicated to perform unit tests.